flutter/engine/ci/builders/README.md

 * The script is in charge of generating the final artifact, e.g. if the script generates multiple files that will be zipped later then it is the script responsibility to generate the final zip.
-* If the generator is producing a Mac/iOS artifact then it is the script responsibility to embed the signing metadata.
+* If the generator is producing a Mac/iOS artifact, then it is the responsibility of the script to embed the signing metadata.

 Generators contain a single property “tasks” which is a list of tasks to be performed.